jbdevstudio/jbdevstudio-product/installer/src/config/resources/readme.txt

 For Windows use <install-path>/devstudio.bat

-Note: Do not use GCJ as the Java to launch Red Hat Developer Studio;
+Note: Do not use GCJ as the Java to launch Red Hat JBoss Developer Studio;
 it will crash.
 If your default Java vm is GCJ launch eclipse as follows to use another vm: